 he National Communication Association (NCA) conducts an annual analysis of college and university searches to fill academic positions in Communication.
 We collect data from job postings in the online NCA Career Center, CRTNET, and Spectra.
-CRTNET is a disciplinary listserv to which employers may post position announcements.
-Spectra is NCA's magazine.
+CRTNET is a disciplinary listsery to which employers may post position announcements and Spectra is NCA's magazine.
 If a job is posted in more than one outlet, it is counted only once.

-This report provides a descriptive account of the academic Communication job market over the last seven years, as well as a comparative analysis with other humanities and social science disciplines.
-We also offer a detailed assessment of jobs posted during the period of September 1,2015 through August 31, 2016 with respect to areas of research and teaching specialty as well as rank or type of position.
+This report provides a descriptive account of the academic job market in Communication over the last eight years, as well as a comparative analysis with other humanities and social science disciplines.
+We also provide an assessment of jobs posted during the period of September 1, 2016 through August 31, 2017 with respect to areas of research and teaching specialty as well as rank and type of position.

 In past years, NCA has completed this analysis by calendar year.
-This report, however, is the first to provide job data over the course of an academic calendar year.
-For some fields, only 2015 data are available, while for others, 2015-2016 data are provided.
-Beginning with the 2016-2017 jobs report, data will reflect the academic year only.
+The 2015-2016 report provided both a full picture of the 2015 data as well as some information on the academic year.
+Beginning with the 2016-2017 report, data are reported that reflect the academic year only.